doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 With the above we can see that:

-- Using the old pre-M `KeyPairGeneratorSpec` api and not setting `.setEncryptionRequired()` from `L-6-23`+ seems to be safe from keyloss for the above scenarios.
+- Using the old pre-M `KeyPairGeneratorSpec` api and not setting `.setEncryptionRequired()` from `L-6-23`+ seems to be safe from key-loss for the above scenarios.
-- Using the new post-M `KeyGenParameterSpec` api and not setting `setUserAuthenticationRequired` (or _also_ setting `setInvalidatedByBiometricEnrollment(false)`) should be safe from keyloss
+- Using the new post-M `KeyGenParameterSpec` api and not setting `setUserAuthenticationRequired` (or _also_ setting `setInvalidatedByBiometricEnrollment(false)`) should be safe from key-loss.

 I hope that this sheds some light on this slightly confusing behaviour!
 As always, any thoughts / comments welcome.

 # What key management choices you have

-1. <del>**Target 5+** If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
-However be warned that this is no guarantee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.
+1. Use the KeyStore in `L-6-23`+ in one the above configurations which seem to be "safe" from key loss and have a relative degree of confidence your keys are not going anywhere.
+I personally would still handle the key-loss scenario by triggering some re-onboarding UX, but maybe thats me being paranoid.

-2. **`.setEncryptionRequired()` `KeyStore` and OK to lose Keys**.
-If your requirement is software keys encrypted by the keyguard and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-initialization for those cases.
-Target 4.3+.
-Remember to check the device has the required lock-screen security settings (as mentioned above) before generating the keyPair.
-Checking for the exceptions at point of key unwrap and notifying the user whilst clearing any key aliases is a simple enough approach for most.
-Keep in mind if supporting the fingerprint sensor to auth access to your keys you will lose them when a new finger is enrolled anyway (_EDIT: This is now optional with the M+ key generation API via an N+ method  [setInvalidatedByBiometricEnrollment](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setInvalidatedByBiometricEnrollment(boolean))_).
-Put some thought into the UX for key loss.
+2. Use the KeyStore on lower than `L-6-23`, or in a "lossy" configuration, and handle the re-onbaording UX, and expect this will not be some rare edge case path.

-3. **Use some PBKDF**.
+3. Use some [**PBKDF**](https://en.wikipedia.org/wiki/PBKDF2).
 Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.
 Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbitrary password input.
 Its worth nothing that this may be really easy to brute-force depending on your required password length.

-4. **NON `.setEncryptionRequired()` `KeyStore`**.
-Don't require the software `KeyStore` to be encrypted under the keyguard and target 6.0+ and don't support user authentication for `KeyStore` access (via respective API level apis).
-Cross your fingers and hope the behaviour does not change again.
-Hope (or check for) hardware storage for some extra confidence.
-Understand the user may have a software store only and may have a slightly higher chance of being exploited with keys being obtained by some nefarious character.
+4. Re-designing your solution so client side keys are not required (easier said than done in many cases!)

 # `TODO!` Coming blog amendments

 - Add feedback from comments above
 - Do tests with finger enrollment also (see below appendix for more notes)
 - Add email feedback
-- Redo key mgmt choices
+- Redo key mgmt choices and have as appendix

 # Further reading on the `Keystore` (& `KeyChain`)